VivekRaveendrn/Jenkins-minikube-ingress/README.md

 #### Things done in this project ####
 * Created custom Docker image
+* Created namespace.yaml for namespace creation in k8s
 * Created deployment.yaml, services.yaml and ingress.yaml
 * Configured ingress
 * Created Helm charts
 * Created custom namespace
 * Deploy into the namespace
+* Shell script to wipe out your ns and chart
+* Shell script for chart deployment

 #### Helm Handy Commands : ####
 helm ls --all jenkins (List your Helm chart "jenkins")